-- 1. Place the "safety" in the intermediate position. - 2.
-Open the bolt, extracting the cartridge in the chamber.
-Leave the bolt open. - 3.
-Depress either magazine release button and remove the magazine from the rifle. - 4.
-Unload the magazine by sliding the cartridges forward and out of the magazine one at a time.
+- 5. Ensure the "safety" is in the intermediate or on safe position. - Unload the magazine by sliding the cartridges forward and out of the magazine one at a time.

-15.4.
+15.3.
 UNLOADING BY CYCLING THE ACTION

-- 1. Place the safety in the intermediate position. - 2.
-With the rifle pointed in a safe direction and your finger off the trigger, cycle the bolt, extracting and ejecting each loaded cartridge from the chamber.
+- 1. Place the safety in the intermediate position. - With the rifle pointed in a safe direction and your finger off the trigger, cycle the bolt, extracting and ejecting each loaded cartridge from the chamber.
 Work the bolt very slowly in order to easily capture the loaded cartridges with your free hand as they are ejected.
 Do not eject them onto the ground.
 This risks damaging them and affecting their accuracy.